fabiangothman/PHP/restaurant_api/README.md

         DB_PASSWORD=
         ```
     - Please be sure the database exists with the name you configured.
 You can always access to the database via http://localhost/phpmyadmin to create the database or manage it.
+- Now run the script to download the needed Laravel's libraries:
+    - Open a terminal or CMD and go to the project's path (In my case C:\Users\FABIAN\Documents\Programming\PHP\restaurant_api) and run the following command:
+        - ```bash
+            composer install
+            ```
+    - This is going to create the database model and fill it with demo data.
 - Now run the script to fill the database (migrations) like this:
     - Open a terminal or CMD and go to the project's path (In my case C:\Users\FABIAN\Documents\Programming\PHP\restaurant_api) and run the following command:
         - ```bash
             php artisan migrate:fresh --seed
             ```
-    - This is going to create the database model and fill it with demo data.
 - Once done, finally type http://restaurant-api.test on your browser to access to the API.

+## Endpoints
+The following is the basic endpoints list for the restaurant API:
+-